norwoodj/docs/docs/resume.md

 Summary
 -------
-Experienced software engineer with over 10 years of experience building, deploying, and supporting production applications as well as designing and leading implementation of large multi-team initiatives with both internal and external stakeholders.
+Experienced software engineer with over 10 years of experience building, deploying, and supporting production applications as well as leading large multi-team initiatives with both internal and external stakeholders.
 Areas of expertise include:

 * Network Engineering
 * Data Engineering